-Inpatient Psychiatric Care FAQ
+Inpatient Psychiatric Care FAQs

-Can I get information about a patient’s condition?
+Q: Can I get information about a patient’s condition?

-When patients are admitted for inpatient psychiatric care, they fill out a confidentiality form that specifies who can receive information about their condition.
+A: When patients are admitted for inpatient psychiatric care, they fill out a confidentiality form that specifies who can receive information about their condition.
 This assures that doctors and staff know whom they can share information with.
 All members of the mental health team are dedicated to maintaining patient privacy.

-What do patients need to bring to the hospital for their stay?
+Q: What do patients need to bring to the hospital for their stay?

-Patients need only bring a few personal items, including:
+A: Patients need only bring a few personal items, including:

 - Three days of clothing (there’s an on-site washer and dryer).
 Clothing should be without drawstrings, belts or ties.